1871fotc/fotc/docs/about/legal.md

 - [Share content via email][email]
 - [Share content][new-issue] by adding an issue on GitHub (login required)
-- [Join the conversation][forum] in the discussion forum on GitHub (login required)
+- [Discuss your contribution][forum] in the discussion forum on GitHub (login required)

+Contributions must be made under an open licence, preferably a [Creative Commons Attribution 4.0 licence][CC-BY].
+You may waive your right to be attributed, if you would prefer your name not to be published.

 ## Contributors

-Thanks to everyone who has contributed content to the site to help us <br> **share the history and stories of Toowong Cemetery** :heart:
+Thanks to everyone who has contributed content to the site to help us **share the history and stories of Toowong Cemetery** :heart:

 <!-- links -->